pierredarrieutort/fitext/README.md

 - Try to use relative font-size wherever possible.
 - If you targeting a parent element all child are already taken in account, don't execute a `fitext` function on them.
 - Try to avoid get to much containers into the fittable elements.
+- Don't use a CSS font-size transition, prefer `stagger` option usage.

 ## Contributors